Aside from using Codex through the different interfaces like the Codex CLI, IDE extension or Codex Web, you can also programmatically control Codex.

 Installation

-To get started, install the Codex SDK using npm
+To get started, install the Codex SDK using npm:

 npm install @openai/codex-sdk